gemechutaye/LMU-Bank-Webapp/README.md

 ## About the Author

-This project was developed by **Gemechu Taye** as part of the Web Application Security course at Loyola Marymount University.
+This project was developed by **Gemechu Taye** as part of the Secure Software Development course at Loyola Marymount University.
 The project demonstrates practical implementation of web security concepts and best practices in a real-world application.

 ## Project Background